SymfonyCasts/vue/sfcasts/ep2/cart-computed-prop.md

 already printing the product name.
 I know, it doesn't look that impressive yet, but we *did* just put together a lot of data.

-Check out the Vue dev tools for this component: `cart` data, `product` data and a beautiful `completeCart` computed prop that allows us to easily use the data we need in the template, without duplicating anything.
+Check out the Vue dev tools for this component: `cart` data, `products` data and a beautiful `completeCart` computed prop that allows us to easily use the data we need in the template, without duplicating anything.